Update Administrative Contact

 A minimum of 2 nameservers must be included in your domain application.
 Nameservers are set up to host your domain.
 For example, the nameserver record for www.weare.ie looks like:

 These nameservers can be changed at any stage however, any changes made are the responsibility of the Registrant Contact or their designated Administrative, Technical or Billing Contact

 If you need a change to your nameserver information you should contact your Accredited .ie Registrar who will be able to help you with the process.

 You can request your Authcode: 1.
 From your current .ie Accredited Registrar.
 2. Direct request to the .IE Registration Services team – the team will generate the code on your behalf.
 The Authcode will be sent directly to the email address assigned to the Registrant Contact and Administrative Contact on the domain name.

 If you need to update your email address, you can contact your Registrar, who can update the email address on your behalf.
 This will take effect immediately.

-Once you receive your Authcode, please provide it to your new Accredited Registrar within two weeks.
-The registrar will then complete the transfer.
+Once you receive your Authcode, please provide it to your new accredited Registrar.
+The Registrar will then complete the transfer.

 Once the transfer request has been successfully completed by your registrar, .IE will administratively pass it automatically.
 The transfer details will be updated and go live at the next .ie zone update.
 Please note .ie zone updates occur every two hours.